lostindark/DriverStoreExplorer/README.md

 ### Features:
 * Enumerate / List all the packages staged in the current driver store.
 * Export the list as CSV.
-* Add a driver package to the driver store (called staging)
-* Install & Add a driver package to the store.
+* Add a driver package to the driver store.
 * Delete a package from the store.
-Force deletion supported.
 * Deletion of multiple driver packages (batch mode)
 * Full fledged GUI Supports grouping / sorting on any column.
 * Supports re-arranging of / Selecting specific columns.